jro31/jethro-codes/_articles/projects/blocks-falling.md

 In this situation, we would simply return `false` from `useRotateJBlock`, meaning we cannot rotate this block, so don't even bother trying.

-We will only do this, _after_ trying all several remedies though.
+We will only do this, _after_ trying several remedies though.
 And they're all handled by the `useOffsetPosition` hook, which we call here:

 ```js
 if (offsetPosition(returnBlock)) {